pk3103/ITC-hotels-revenue-optimization/README.md

 Page 2: Occupancy & Capacity Analysis
 •	Occupancy Rate:
 •	Calculated as (checked_out + no_show) / total_capacity, yielding an overall rate of 43.5%.
-•	Weekend occupancy was higher (47%) compared to weekdays (42%).
+•	Weekend occupancy was higher (59.08%) compared to weekdays (40.92%).
-•	Seasonal Trends:
-•	A strong positive correlation (0.45) between occupancy and revenue was identified.
-•	RevPAR displayed a similar correlation with occupancy.
+•	Presidential rooms have the highest occupancy (44.75%)
 •	Insights:
 •	Properties with higher occupancy rates generally had better revenue performance.